Upper bounds for critical coupling constants for binding some quantum many-body systems: Many identical particles

+The quantum numbers $\{ n_i,l_i\}$ are associated with the $N-1$ internal variables.
+The allowed values of $Q(N)$ depend on the bosonic/fermionic nature of the particles \cite{cimi24}.
 Its minimum value, $(N-1)D/2$, is reached for the bosonic ground state.
 Reliable eigenvalues can be obtained for a large variety of systems \cite{sema15a,lore23}.
 In some favourable situations, the ET has a variational character \cite{hall80,sema23,sema20}.
 It is also possible to obtain relations between energies of many-body systems with different numbers of particles or different masses \cite{silv11}.

-For $D \ge 2$, it is possible to improve the ET by breaking the strong degeneracy (see~(\ref{QN})) inherent to the method.
-The idea is to share the global quantum number $Q(N)$ into angular and radial contributions by the introduction of a parameter $\phi$ \cite{chev22,sema15b}
+For $D \ge 2$, it is possible to improve the ET by breaking the strong degeneracy inherent to the method (see~(\ref{QN})).
+The idea is to combine the ET with the dominantly orbital state method \cite{sema13b}.
+This results in dividing the global quantum number $Q(N)$ into angular and radial contributions by the introduction of a parameter $\phi$ \cite{chev22,sema15b}:

 This is inspired from the existence of an effective quantum number that determines with high accuracy the level ordering of centrally symmetric 2-body systems \cite{loba09}.
 In (\ref{Qnulambda})-(\ref{nulambda}), the same assumption is extended to $N > 2$.
 Note that the original quantum number $Q(N)$ is recovered with $\phi = 2$.
-The procedure consists of four steps: \begin{enumerate} \item Choose the values $\nu$ and $\lambda$ for the chosen $Q(N)$. \item Found the values $\tilde \rho_0$ and $\tilde p_0$ by solving (\ref{ETNid3})-(\ref{ETNid2}) but with $Q(N)$ replaced by $\lambda$. \item Compute the value of $Q_\phi(N)$ with $\phi$ given by
+The procedure consists of four steps: \begin{enumerate} \item Choose the values $\nu$ and $\lambda$ for the chosen $Q(N)$. \item Find the values $\tilde \rho_0$ and $\tilde p_0$ by solving (\ref{ETNid3})-(\ref{ETNid2}) but with $Q(N)$ replaced by $\lambda$. \item Compute the value of $Q_\phi(N)$ with $\phi$ given by

 \item Solve (\ref{ETNid1})-(\ref{ETNid2}) but with $Q(N)$ replaced by $Q_\phi(N)$. \end{enumerate} The eigenvalues can be remarkably improved for systems with all particles identical \cite{sema15b}.
-A drawback is that the possible variational character is no longer guaranteed (see below).
-Equation~(\ref{phi}) is the same that equation~(13) in \cite{chev22} after the implementation of unnoticed simplifications giving a more elegant and symmetrical formula.
+A drawback is that the possible variational character is no longer guaranteed.
+Equation~(\ref{phi}) is the same as equation~(13) in \cite{chev22} after the implementation of unnoticed simplifications giving a more elegant and symmetrical formula.
 In the nonrelativistic case, (\ref{phi}) reduces to

 Moreover, if $V(r) \propto r^q$, then $\phi_{\textrm{NR}}=\sqrt{2+q}$.
 This yields the exact spectra for $q=2$ with arbitrary values of $N$, and for $q=-1$ with $N=2$ \cite{sema15a}.
 The structure of $\phi_{\textrm{NR}}$ is more or less complicated depending on the structure of the potential (see the example below).